-The Head of Learning Support coordinates a team of teaching staff and assistants with particular support from the EYFS Learning Support Co-ordinator (regarding EYFS pupils-Nursery - Year 1) and the Assistant SENCO.
+The Head of Learning Support coordinates a team of teaching staff and assistants with particular support from the EYFS Learning Support Co-ordinator (regarding EYFS pupils-Nursery - Year 1).

-The Head of Learning Support works closely with Heads of Departments and the Assistant Heads of KS2&3 about the children with High Learning Potential (More Able Learners).
+The Head of Learning Support works closely with the MAL Co-ordinator, who liaises with Heads of Departments and the Assistant Heads of KS2&3 about the children with High Learning Potential (More Able Learners), especially with regard to twice exceptional pupils.